Morrissey: Fandom

-Morrissey also has a significant Hispanic fanbase, particularly in Mexico and amongst Mexican Americans (Chicanos) in the western United States.
+Morrissey also has a significant Hispanic fanbase, particularly in Mexico and among Mexican Americans (Chicanos) in the western United States.
 His music has resonated with these communities because of its similarities to the traditional Mexican music genre of ranchera, which revolves around romance, morose metaphors and slow ballads.
 Morrissey's popularity among Hispanics became widespread knowledge after he toured Latin America for the first time in 2000.
-Chuck Klosterman, in a 2002 profile for Spin that analyzed Morrissey's relationship with the Latino community, theorized that Morrissey's rockabilly influences were seen as a nod to the greaser culture popular among Latinos and that his status as the son of Irish immigrants in England resonated with immigrant families in Los Angeles.
+Chuck Klosterman, in a 2002 profile for Spin that analysed Morrissey's relationship with the Latino community, theorised that Morrissey's rockabilly influences were seen as a nod to the greaser culture popular among Latinos and that his status as the son of Irish immigrants in England resonated with immigrant families in Los Angeles.

 On numerous occasions, Morrissey has acknowledged his Mexican fanbase.
-During a 1999 concert in California, he said, "I wish I was born Mexican, but it’s too late for that now."
+During a 1999 concert in California, he said, "I wish I was born Mexican, but it's too late for that now."
 He released the song "Mexico" in 2004, which contained lyrics that condemned white privilege.
-The film 25 Live evidences a particularly strong following amongst the singer's Latino/Chicano fans.
-A tribute band named Mexrrissey performs Morrissey covers live translated in Spanish.
+The film 25 Live evidences a particularly strong following among the singer's Latino/Chicano fans.
+A tribute band named Mexrrissey performs Morrissey covers live translated into Spanish.
 The 2018 Marvel film Ant-Man and the Wasp contains a scene in which the character Luis discusses how his grandmother owned a jukebox that "only played Morrissey" because of Latinos' love for his music.
-Director Peyton Reed noted that it was a "funny, really specific true-to-life detail".
+The director Peyton Reed noted that it was a "funny, really specific true-to-life detail".

-There are a number of Morrissey fansites.
+Several Morrissey fansites exist.
 In the early 2000s Morrissey issued a "cease and desist" notification against the fan website Morrissey-Solo for publishing claims, never proven, that Morrissey had failed to pay members of his touring personnel.
-In 2011, he issued a lifetime concert ban against the site owner who, it was claimed, had caused "intentional distress to Morrissey and Morrissey's band" over a number of years.
+In 2011, he issued a lifetime concert ban against the site owner who, it was claimed, had caused "intentional distress to Morrissey and Morrissey's band" over many years.
 Another fansite, True-To-You, enjoys a close relationship with Morrissey and functioned as his official website for statements until May 2017.
 In April 2018, Morrissey launched his own website, Morrissey Central.